 This prospectus offers the Fund's Admiral Shares.
-Separate prospectuses offer the Fund's Investor Shares, which are generally available only to Vanguard funds that operate as funds of funds and to certain retirement plan clients that receive recordkeeping services from Vanguard, and Institutional Shares and Institutional Plus Shares, which are generally for investors who invest a minimum of \$5 million or \$100 million, respectively.
-Another prospectus offers the Fund's Institutional Select Shares, which are generally for investors who invest a minimum of \$3 billion.
+Separate prospectuses offer the Fund's Investor Shares, which are generally available only to Vanguard funds that operate as fund of funds and to certain retirement plan clients that receive recordkeeping services from Vanguard, and Institutional Select Shares, which are generally for investors who invest a minimum of \$5 billion.
 In addition, the Fund issues ETF Shares (an exchange-traded class of shares), which are also offered through a separate prospectus.